-Major snowstorm hits Europe, U.K., as temperatures plummet
+Major snowstorm hits Europe, U.K. as temperatures plummet

 The wintry weather began over the weekend when a series of low-pressure systems began moving east across western Europe.
 The repeated storm systems drew cold air down from the northeast while also transporting moisture from the south, contributing to hefty snow totals.
 The first system, dubbed “Storm Darcy” by weather officials in the Netherlands, is paving the way for additional snowfall.

-Dutch officials began naming storms last year in a recently-codified partnership with the U.K. Met Office and Ireland’s Met Éireann.
+Dutch officials began naming storms last year in a recently codified partnership with the U.K. Met Office and Ireland’s Met Éireann.

 Conditions deteriorated late Saturday and raged Sunday in Europe, where winds reportedly gusted up to 55 mph.
 The Dutch Meteorological Institute even hoisted red weather warnings, urging residents of the Netherlands to stay off roadways.